 You’ll be surprised at how quickly the terrain outside your window becomes distinctly savannah.
-Golden grasses, dotted with termite mounds, and a range of native trees and flora.
+Golden grasses dotted with termite mounds and a range of native trees and flora.
 Trekking along you pass through Mount Garnet and Mount Surprise.
-If you have time, stop off at Mount Surprise to see their extensive range of semi-precious stones, which have all been fossicked from the local area.
+If you have time, stop off at Mount Surprise to see their extensive range of semi-precious stones which have all been fossicked from the local area.

-There’s signposting along the way and before you know, you’re driving underneath our gates and into your next adventure.
-An amazing stay at Cobbold Village and exploration of Cobbold Gorge and the surrounding savannah country?
+There’s signposting along the way and before you know, you’re driving underneath our gates and onto your next adventure.
+Are you ready for an amazing stay at Cobbold Village and to explore Cobbold Gorge and the surrounding savannah country?

-© Cobbold Gorge 2021
+© Cobbold Gorge 2023